Songzi: Geography

-Songzi has a long and splendor history, as far as back to Palaeolithic Period (the Old Stone Age) when the primitive human beings had already settled down here.
-Awaking from Spring and Autumn Period, continuing into two Han Dynasties, bustling at Wei and Jin Dynasties, thriving at Ming and Qing Dynasties, now it is prospering at the time of Reforming and Opening Period in contemporary China.
+Songzi has a long and splendor history, as far as back to Palaeolithic period (the Old Stone Age) when the primitive human beings had already settled down here.
+Awaking from Spring and Autumn period, continuing into two Han dynasties, bustling at Wei and Jin dynasties, thriving at Ming and Qing dynasties, now it is prospering at the time of Reforming and Opening period in contemporary China.

 Songzi has excellent natural conditions – fertile land, rich resources, mild climate, and moderate rainfall.
 It has beautiful mountains and rivers, with quite versatile landscapes.
-There are mountains, hills, uplands, plains linking to each other - “six-tenths of hills, one-tenth of waters and three-tenths of farmland”.
+There are mountains, hills, uplands, plains linking to each other – "six-tenths of hills, one-tenth of waters and three-tenths of farmland".
 The climate is a subtropical transitional monsoon one.
 The yearly average temperature is 16.5 °C. The non-frost period is about 232~301 days in a year.
 The annual average hours of sunshine is 1,600~1,900H.
 The annual amount of precipitation is 1,200 mm.

 Climate

 Economy

 It is very suitable for agricultural development.
 It already has the famous brands like Weishui siniperca shuatsi (洈水鳜鱼), Mashui sweet pomelo (麻水蜜柚), Shangming-brand mandarin orange (上明牌柑桔), Babao cotton (八宝棉), etc. The total products of cotton, animal husbandry (pork, beef, mutton) make Songzi to have entered into the rank of Top 100 counties and cities in its kind in China.
 The city has been named by the State as the produce base for marketable grains, high-quality cotton, Changjiang-River-Upper-and-Middle-Stream Fruit Development.

 It is rich in natural resources.
 The exploitable ones include crude oil, coal, halite (rock salt), canbyite, barytes, limestone, and others, 22 kinds in total.
 It has become the important coal and cement output area in Hubei Province.

-It has a relatively good industry foundation and now primarily with a framework of 10 industries - mining, metallurgy, glass and ceramics, textile, electric lighting, brewery, chemical engineering, machinery, building materials, paper-making.
+It has a relatively good industry foundation and now primarily with a framework of 10 industries – mining, metallurgy, glass and ceramics, textile, electric lighting, brewery, chemical engineering, machinery, building materials, paper-making.
 It is a light industry base in Hubei Province.

 The well-known Hubei winery "Baiyunbian" ("白云边") is a key enterprise in Songzi.
 Baiyunbian Liquor is a representative of mix-flavored Chinese liquors, with its aroma close to that of "Maotai".

 Tourism

-Songzi’s tourism is also richly endowed by nature.
+Songzi's tourism is also richly endowed by nature.
 There is the state-level scenic spot – Weishui Resort (洈水风景区), which integrates the mountains, waters, caves, forests, springs into one natural wonder.
 It provides the multi-functions for tourism, adventure, scientific exploration, summer resort, and sanatorium.
-It is located within the Golden Triangle for Tourism among the Three Gorges of the Yangtse River, Jingzhou Ancient City (荆州古城), and Zhangjiajie Scenic Area.
+It is located within the Golden Triangle for Tourism among the Three Gorges of the Yangtze River, Jingzhou Ancient City (荆州古城), and Zhangjiajie Scenic Area.

-Weishui Resort is made up of three parts - Weishui Reservoir (洈水湖), Weishui National Forest Park (洈水国家森林公园) and Cluster of Karst Caves and Hot Springs (溶洞温泉群).
-The Resort presents to tourists the tenderness and gentleness of Southern China’s mountains and waters as well as the majesty and grandeur of Northern China’s scenery and beauty.
+Weishui Resort is made up of three parts – Weishui Reservoir (洈水湖), Weishui National Forest Park (洈水国家森林公园) and Cluster of Karst Caves and Hot Springs (溶洞温泉群).
+The Resort presents to tourists the tenderness and gentleness of Southern China's mountains and waters as well as the majesty and grandeur of Northern China's scenery and beauty.